mmattsson/InstaWorks/README.txt

 logs to any terminal.
 Different log levels are supported as well as the ability to enable and disable these log levels during run-time.

-Run-time query
+Control commands
 -------------------
-InstaWorks has a run-time query feature which allows the same program to be invoked in two different modes.
+InstaWorks has a control command feature which allows the same program to be invoked in two different modes.
 The main mode is the server mode.
 This is used when running the program to provide whatever feature or service that the program provides.
 The other mode is a client mode.
 All command line